 - Structured training programs and international exchange are integral parts of the long-term strategy of all departments and divisions involved.

 - Physician-scientists and basic researchers collaborating in the network are internationally recognized for their research and leadership roles.

 - Lead investigators have known each other personally for many years, are familiar with research programs and infrastructure at the partner sites, and have collaborated successfully in specific projects and various international research activities.

 - There is a long track record of exchange and mobility between the four institutions.

-- A formal collaboration has already been established between YALE and UCL, forming an excellent basis for the planned extension into a triangular thematic network.
+- A formal collaboration has already been established between YALE and UCL, forming an excellent basis for the extension into a quadrangular thematic network.

 Founded in 1743, FAU has a rich history.
 It is a strong research university with an international perspective and one of the largest universities in Germany, with around 39,628 students, 244 degree programs, 4,000 academic staff (including over 580 professors), 180 million euros (2014) third-party funding, and 500 partnerships with universities all over the world.
 Teaching at the University is closely linked to research and focuses on training students in both theory and practice to enable them to think critically and work independently.
 The research itself also strikes the perfect balance between a theoretical approach and practical application.